roblevintennis/shim/README.md

 </pre>

 These could be checked for before presenting test results, and, if multipage and not last page, write results to Web Storage (or similar).
+Again, you're reading the TODO section - this functionality does not yet exist ;)

 2. Tables/Forms not implemented (however, form elements are!).
 3. For Jasmine reporter, support nested describes.